The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

    - creating simple data visualizations in Python using [Cartopy](https://scitools.org.uk/cartopy/docs/latest) and [MatPlotLib](https://matplotlib.org) for the exploration of datasets;
    - transforming the geospatial data formats to [JSON](https://en.wikipedia.org/wiki/JSON) and [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) for storage in datastores.

-10) Storing datasets in a NoSQL datastore: learn to use the JSON documentstore MongoDB for...
+10) Storing datasets in a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) datastore: learn to use the JSON document datastore MongoDB for...
-   - creating database models using MongoEngine;
+   - creating database models using [MongoEngine](http://mongoengine.org);
-   - loading data using MongoEngine and the created datamodels;
+   - loading data using MongoEngine and the created [data models for MongoDB](https://docs.mongodb.com/manual/core/data-modeling-introduction/);
-   - indexing MongoDB datastores using MongoEngine and / or PyMongo;
+   - [indexing MongoDB datastores](https://docs.mongodb.com/manual/indexes) using MongoEngine and / or [PyMongo](https://pymongo.readthedocs.io/en/stable);
    - querying data using MongoEngine and / or PyMongo;
-   - deleting data(sets) to clean up the MongoDB JSON document datastore.
+   - deleting data(sets) with the database managment tool [MongoDB Compass](https://www.mongodb.com/products/compass) to clean up the MongoDB JSON document datastore.

-11) Storing datasets in a SQL datastore: learn to use the RDBMS PostgreSQL in combination with the spatial PostGIS extensions for storing RAW OpenStreetMap data and ShapeFiles:
+11) Storing datasets in a SQL datastore: learn to use the RDBMS PostgreSQL in combination with the spatial PostGIS extensions for storing RAW OpenStreetMap data and storing geospatial data from ShapeFiles:
-   - loading RAW OSM data in a database using OSM2PGSQL;
+   - loading RAW OSM data in a database using [OSM2PGSQL](https://wiki.openstreetmap.org/wiki/Osm2pgsql);
-   - loading ShapeFiles in a database using SHP2PGSQL;
+   - loading ShapeFiles in a database using [SHP2PGSQL](https://postgis.net/docs/using_postgis_dbmanagement.html#shp2pgsql_usage);
-   - loading DEMFiles (Digital Elevation Map Files) in a database using Raster2PGSQL;
+   - loading DEMFiles (Digital Elevation Map Files) in a database using [Raster2PGSQL](https://postgis.net/docs/using_raster_dataman.html#RT_Raster_Loader);
    - querying the data in the PostgreSQL datastores;
    - deleting data(sets) to clean up the PostgreSQL relational database.

-12) Creating a Tileserver using Tilestache and Gunicorn:
+12) Creating a Tile Server using [TileStache](http://tilestache.org) and [Gunicorn](https://gunicorn.org):
-   - generating topographical basemaps using the raw OpenStreetMap and OpenSeaMap data stored in the PostgreSQL datastore using TileStache, Mapnik and Pillow;
+   - generating topographical basemaps using the raw OpenStreetMap and OpenSeaMap data stored in the PostgreSQL datastore using TileStache, [Mapnik](https://mapnik.org] and [Pillow](https://pillow.readthedocs.io/en/stable);
-   - generating topographical basemaps using the raw OpenStreetMap and OpenSeaMap data;
+   - generating topographical base maps using the raw OpenStreetMap and OpenSeaMap data;
    - caching the generated tiles;
-   - serving the generated tiles to the Frontend (end-user webapplication that runs in the webbrowser);
+   - serving the generated tiles to the Front End Web Application (= end-user web application that runs in the web browser);
-   - generating Height Terrain Files using Cesium-Terrain-Builder.
+   - generating the terrain tile files with heights for Cesium, using the [Cesium-Terrain-Builder](https://github.com/geo-data/cesium-terrain-builder).

 13) Creating a middleware webservice with an API using the Python microwebservices framework Flask and a Gunicorn webserver:
   - programming the middleware webapplication app.py in Flask to run the 'business logic' of data handling as a (micro)webservice that is necessary to fetch data and pre-process it so the end-user webapplication can get the data to visualize from the API and plot it on topographical maps.
 This is where the magic happens!